vitorhugo1207/Maid-chan/commands/README.md

 <br>

-Note: how standard the bot use prefix: ``m!``, but may variable depending server config.
-Mention the bot for show prefix standard of the server.
+Note: The bot use prefix: ``m!``, but may vary depending on server config.
+Mention the bot to show bot's prefix of the server.

 ---
 <!-- ---------------------------------------------- -->

 ## Pics <a name="pics"></a>
-This type commands return a link image that is open automatically open in own Discord App. <br>
+This commands returns an embed link image to discord. <br>
 - Anime <br>
 The command **Anime** use **API Waifu Pics**, see [technologies used](#Technologies_Used) for more information.
 This command return **only images sfw**. <br>
 Syntax example: